Introduction to Physical Science and Maths (8776.3)

 |2023||UC - University of Canberra College, Bruce||UC College Trimester 1||06 February 2023||On-Campus||Dr Robert Berthon|

 Paul G Hewitt, Conceptual Physics 12e, Pearson, 2015, with access to "Mastering Physics"

 Other resources and readings will be posted from time-to-time on the unit website.

 Special assessment requirements

 It is compulsory for students to attend all workshops and all laboratory sessions.
 If a student is unable to attend due to illness or other extenuating circumstances, a medical certificate or other appropriate supporting documentation must be supplied to the unit convener prior to, or within three days after the missed session.
-Failure to attend at least 80% of the workshops and laboratory sessions without a medical certificate or similar documentation can result in failure in the unit.
+Failure to attend at least 80% of the workshops (10 workshops) and laboratory sessions (9 laboratory sessions) without a medical certificate or similar documentation will result in failure in the unit.
 Students must attempt and submit all assessment items to pass this unit Including:

 Mathematics Poster (10%) + Mid-semester exam (15%) + Physics Investigation (20%) + Mastering Physics (15%) + Laboratory Journal (15%) + Final Assessment (25%) = 100%

 In order to pass this unit, students must;